vyperlang/vyper/docs/contributing.rst

 **Implement Features**

-If you are writing a new feature, please ensure you write appropriate Boost test cases and place them under ``tests/``.
+If you are writing a new feature, please ensure you write appropriate Pytest test cases and place them under ``tests/``.

 If you are making a larger change, please consult first with the Gitter channel.